saullocastro/tudaesasII/README.md

 If you use any content of this repository, please cite it as:

 Castro, S.G.P.
-Supporting code for Computational Mechanics Stability and Analysis of Structures II, Department of Aerospace Structures and Materials, Delft University of Technology, 2020.
+Supporting code for Stability and Analysis of Structures II, Department of Aerospace Structures and Materials, Delft University of Technology, 2020.
 DOI: 10.5281/zenodo.2583004.

 License
 -------